MatthewEskolin/MyKitchen/MyKitchen/_ADocumentation/DevelopmentLog.md

 # 11/13/2022
-it would be cool if we got a user to sign up for this - write a blog post and try to get a user to signup *tried to make it so "sign in with google" will work for existing acounts that have not been previously assoiated with google..
+it would be cool if we got a user to sign up for this - write a blog post and try to get a user to signup *tried to make it so "sign in with google" will work for existing acounts that have not been previously  associated with google..
 *test this next time we work on this!

 # 11/26/2022
+We want sign up with "google" to work